Skip to main content

 If the whole brain is involved, the electrical disturbance is called a generalized seizure.
 This type of seizure used to be called a grand mal seizure.
 The most easily recognizable symptom of a generalized seizure is the body stiffness and jerking limbs known as tonic-clonic motor activity.

-Epilepsy is the condition of being prone to repeated seizures, but this can be any kind of seizures, not just generalized seizures.
+Epilepsy is the condition of being prone to repeated seizures, but this can be any kind of seizure, not just generalized seizures.
 A person can have a seizure without having epilepsy.
 Today, seizure disorder is the term used more commonly than epilepsy.

 A seizure can be provoked by any situation that seriously disturbs the physical or chemical environment of the brain.
 Some common triggers include: